yurisuika/Compost/README.md

 **Compost** is a Fabric/Forge mod for Minecraft that makes composters turn your food waste into whatever you want!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to the game?
 Well, now you can change the composter to produce dirt, apples, or even diamonds!
 Bring out the true essence of a composter and get dirty!

-Compost 1.4.x brings configurability to another level, literally!
-You can now have different configurations based on the world name.
-The default configuration has entries for both dirt and bone meal, but you can make it whatever you want!
-Simply set the item name, the chance, and the min/max range for the number of items to be dropped!
-You can have as many entries as you desire!
+Compost 2.x has reworked the configuration system!
+Compost now uses "compositions" that you configure, each with a unique name that you provide!
+Each composition contains both a compost entry (which contains the item to generate, the chance to generate, and the min/max count of the item) and a set of world names.
+If the worlds set is empty, the composition is used globally!
+This returns the ability to have a global configuration in Compost that you can adjust on the fly!
+Please see the wiki for details, as the commands have been equally improved!

 #### Compiling